Holy Cross Preparatory Academy: History

 The school underwent a $3.5 million renovation in 2005.
 A renovated Gerald Finsen Media Center was built during the 2005–06 school year.

 Former principal Joseph Lemme pleaded guilty in December 2007 to the theft of $400,000 from the school for his personal use and was sentenced to five years in prison as part of a plea bargain.

 In October 2017 the Diocese of Trenton informed the Holy Cross administration that the school's future was in jeopardy due to the schools enrollment and financial status.
 Throughout the final months of 2017 the alumni organized a Founding Board to determine if they could find a way to avoid the school’s closure and questioned the Diocese about becoming an independent school.
 In December 2017 Bishop David M. O'Connell met with school administration and informed them that the school would be closed at the conclusion of the 2017-18 school year.
 He then met with the Founding Board and informed them of the religious requirements for the school to become independent.
 The Diocese finally gave the board the permission to move forward and work to become an independent Catholic high school.
 Prior to 2018 the diocese spent about $500,000 each year to cover the deficit to keep the school in operation; the school remained open since the alumni were able to raise that much in donations.
 The school's name was changed to Holy Cross Preparatory Academy that year.

 Extracurricular activities

-About 95% of the student body is involved in some type of extracurricular activity.

-In 2006, Holy Cross created a new, redesigned Dance Team program with a custom dance studio that was completed that summer.
-Holy Cross features three annual drama events: a fall play, a Christmas production, and a spring musical.
-The 2008-09 lineup included Noises Off in October 2008, A Festival of Nine Lessons and Carols, in December 2008 and a spring musical that runs in April.

-An entire week of games and activities lead up to the big game and the homecoming dance.
-"Spirit Week" draws alumni, friends, family, and the curious in general.

-Holy Cross' student government format is a Student Council and is open to anyone in the student body who wishes to be involved.
-While the Student Council Executive Board (SCEB) has a president and other positions, it takes ideas and opinions from anyone regardless of rank.
-The board is responsible for many of the year's events, including formal dances, homecoming activities, etc.
+Holy Cross' student government format is a Student Council.